NANA Development Corporation: NANA Regional Corporation

 NANA Regional Corporation, headquartered in Kotzebue, Alaska, is an Alaska Native Corporation with a land base of approximately 36,000 square miles (roughly the size of Indiana) in Northwest Alaska centered on the Kotzebue Sound and its tributaries.
 The Arctic Circle travels through NANA territory.
 NANA Regional Corporation is the owner of NANA Development Corporation.
 There are approximately 13,000 shareholders of NANA Regional Corporation, most of whom are of Inupiat descent.
 About 7,300 residents live in this area, more than 85 percent of whom are NANA shareholders.
 Unlike traditional corporate shares, NANA Regional Corporation shares are not publicly traded, nor can they be bought or sold.

 Current enterprises

-NANA Development Corporation employed approximately 15,000 employees in all 50 states and in nine different countries.
+NANA Development Corporation employed approximately 15,000 employees in all 50 US states and in nine countries.
 It worked primarily in the oil and gas, mining, technology, hospitality, healthcare, construction, federal contracting and tribal sectors of the economy.

 NANA Development Corporation and some of its majority-owned subsidiaries qualify under federal law as "minority and economically disadvantaged business enterprise[s]" and therefore meet the requirements of the Small Business Administration's 8(a) contracting provisions.

 NANA Development Corporation earned corporate revenues of $1.7 billion in 2013.
 Examples of some of the more than 30 companies NANA owns, or owns a stake in, are listed below.